DhirajBhakta/reflections/docker.md

 # If you ran out of disk space for data-root for docker
 do you want to have the containers in /home/youruser, then you can create /home/youruser, cp /var/lib/docker to /home/youruser/ (with --preserve=ownership), remove /var/lib/docker and symlink /home/youruser/docker to /var/lib/
 ```

+# Docker Internals
+Linux kernel features: namespaces and cgroups and all that...
+## Control Groups &mdash; limit what your processes use
+- **limits**, and isolates resources (CPU, memory, n/w , disk I/O) for groups of processes.
+-

+## Namespances  &mdash; limit what your processes see

+## Copy-on-write
 # --MyQuestions--
 1. What exactly is a container(understand unionfs)
 2. What exactly is a image(understand unionfd)